microsoft/botframework-solutions/docs/_docs/reference/skills/architecture.md

 Skills are themselves Bots, invoked remotely and a Skill developer template (.NET, TS) is available to facilitate creation of new Skills.

 A key design goal for Skills was to maintain the consistent Activity protocol and ensure the development experience was as close to any normal V4 SDK bot as possible.
-To that end, a Bot simply starts a `SkilllDialog` which abstracts the skill invocation mechanics.
+To that end, a Bot simply starts a `SkillDialog` which abstracts the skill invocation mechanics.

 ## Invocation Flow